fantoine/vagrant-provision-centos6.6/README.md

 Since it will be the first time you login to the VM you may be asked to enter the password for the `vagrant` user.
 You only have to enter `vagrant` as the password and wait for provisioning to finish.

+Since the machine will be reloaded while provisioning, you may also be asked to enter your password several times.

 ## Contribute